 In joining forces with Anxiety UK, Martin hopes to send out a message to others that anxiety is not something to be ashamed of, nor does it have to be something that prevents you from leading a successful, accomplished and meaningful life.

-Marcus Trescothick – former Cricketer
+Marcus Trescothick – former cricketer

 Marcus Trescothick is a world class cricketer and has lent his support to Anxiety UK after many years of experiencing anxiety himself.

 “People often don’t understand how debilitating anxiety disorders can be, and the devastating effect that they have on the lives of sufferers and their families,” said Marcus.
 “I am joining with Anxiety UK to reduce the stigma attached to these conditions, so others don’t have to feel the shame and embarrassment that I did.
-There are many treatments and therapies which can help, and I would advise other sufferers to get help sooner rather than later.”
+There are many treatments and therapies which can help, and I would advise others to get help sooner rather than later.”